Ada Support

 By year three, you’re paying more than triple with resolution-based pricing—just because your AI agent got better at its job.

+Is resolution-based pricing bad?
 Not at all.
 Measuring resolutions can be incredibly useful.
 It helps teams understand what’s working, where deflection is happening, and how much volume your AI agent is truly resolving.

 But as a pricing model, it creates risk, complexity, and costs that scale in the wrong direction.
 Resolution is how you measure performance.
 Conversation-based pricing is how you scale it.